 Don't use more than two different font styles (one for the headings and another for the content) or it could be distracting to the reader.

 Make your name—which should be placed at the top of your resume—stand out.
 It can be in a slightly larger font.

 Don't overuse capitalization, bold, italics, underlines, or other emphasizing features.
 Again, basic works best.
 Do be consistent in your formatting.

 For example, if you bold one section heading, bold them all.
 Make sure all your bullet points are indented the same amount, and that alignment and spacing throughout is consistent.

 How to Select a Font

-Select a font from the list at the top of your document before you start writing your resume.
+Select a font from the dropdown list at the top of your document before you start writing your resume.